City of Garnett Utilities

 Monday - Friday 8:00 a.m. - 5:00 p.m.

-The City of Garnett Water Department is currently conducting a free chlorine burn for disinfection of the water distribution system beginning September 7, 2021 This process will last about three (3) weeks.
+The City of Garnett Water Department is currently conducting a free chlorine burn for disinfection of the water distribution system began September 7, 2021 and lasted about three (3) weeks.
 Flushing and chlorine burns are routine distribution system maintenance conducted by utilities with chloramine disinfection.
 Chlorine burns also reduce the potential future occurrence of coliform or other types of bacteria in the system.

 During this free chlorine burn, the water disinfection process will be changed from chloramines to free chlorine which is a stronger and faster-acting disinfectant.
 The fire hydrants will be opened to allow flushing of the system to help remove sediment from the pipes and distribute the change in disinfectant.
 Customers may notice open fire hydrants throughout the city during this period.
 At the end of the free burn, the standard chemicals used for disinfections will be reintroduced to the system and be returned to normal operating conditions.